sevenval/flat-docs/reference/templating/variable.md

 ### Template Variables

-Local variables can be set like this
+Local variables can be set as follows

 ```json
 {{$variable := expr}}
 ```

-where `variable` is a freely choosen name and `expr` is a template expression.
+where `variable` is a freely chosen name and `expr` is a template expression.

 Note that we use the "beaver operator" `:=` for assignments.
 A simple `=` is the "equal operator".
 Additionally, there may be no whitespace between the